Hi, I’m Gabby

 I work with children, teens, adults, and couples who are navigating everything from anxiety, trauma, and identity shifts to relationship challenges, parenting fatigue, or just feeling a bit lost.

-I’m especially drawn to the deeper work — the messy, layered stories that don’t fit neatly into boxes.
+My work is especially suited to the messy, layered stories that don’t fit neatly into boxes.
 The ones that need science, softness, and a safe place to land.
 I often work with people who’ve been told they’re “too much” or “too complex.”
 Because they’re not.
 You’re not.

 Whether you’re showing up in survival mode, figuring out who you are again, or quietly hoping something might shift… I’ll meet you there (with zero judgement and probably a cup of coffee nearby).